 Middle COVID Guidelines

 When Jesus was asked the most important commandment, he replied, “Love the Lord your God with all your heart, and love your neighbor as yourself.”
 As a community, we strive to embody that mission every day.
 We worship and create community to honor God and to love one another.
 And right now, that means we are committed to doing everything in our power to gather and worship safely.
 Knowing that no in-person gathering is risk-free, we are relying on our community to embody love of neighbor by doing everything you can reduce the spread of COVID-19.
+However, as the CDC and WHO have declared that COVID is no longer a global health emergency, we are shifting our worship policies to reflect that change.

 Anyone who leads worship unmasked must provide proof of a negative COVID rapid test taken at 9am before worship, prior to arrival at the sanctuary.
 Please send your negative test result to middlecovid@collegiatechurch.org.